Manifold Learning by Mixture Models of VAEs for Inverse Problems: Mixture of VAEs for Inverse Problems

-\paragraph{Dataset and Manifold Approximation.} We consider the manifold consisting of $128\times 128$ images showing two bright non-overlapping balls with a gray background, representing conductivities with special inclusions.
+\paragraph{Data set and Manifold Approximation.} We consider the manifold consisting of $128\times 128$ images showing two bright non-overlapping balls with a gray background, representing conductivities with special inclusions.
 The radius and the position of the balls vary, while the fore- and background intensities are fixed.
-Some exemplary samples of the dataset are given in Figure~\ref{fig:dataset_EIT}.
-The images from the dataset have six degrees of freedom, namely the positions and the radii of both balls in $\R^2$.
-Therefore, these images form a six-dimensional manifold.
-Since the balls are not allowed to overlap, the manifold has a nontrivial topology and does not admit a global parameterization.
+Some exemplary samples of the data set are given in Figure~\ref{fig:dataset_EIT}. \begin{remark}[Dimension and topology of the data manifold] Since the balls are indistinguishable and not allowed to overlap, an image can be uniquely described by the angle between the two balls, the midpoint between both balls, their distance and the two radii.
+Hence, the data manifold is homeomorphic to $\mathbb S^1\times (0,1)^2\times (0,1)\times (0,1)^2=\mathbb S^1\times (0,1)^5$.
+In particular, it contains a hole and does not admit a global parameterization. \end{remark}

-A slightly more general version of this manifold was considered in \cite{2023-alberti-santacesaria}, where Lipschitz stability is proven for a related inverse boundary value problem restricted to the manifold.
-Other types of inclusions (with unknown locations), notably polygonal and polyhedral inclusions, have been considered in the literature \cite{2021-beretta-francini-vessella,2022-beretta-francini,2022-aspri-beretta-francini-vessella}.
-The case of small inclusions is discussed in \cite{2004-ammari-kang}.
+A slightly more general version of this manifold was considered by \citet{2023-alberti-santacesaria}, where Lipschitz stability is proven for a related inverse boundary value problem restricted to the manifold.
+Other types of inclusions (with unknown locations), notably polygonal and polyhedral inclusions, have been considered in the literature \citep{2021-beretta-francini-vessella,2022-beretta-francini,2022-aspri-beretta-francini-vessella}.
+The case of small inclusions is discussed by \citet{2004-ammari-kang}.

 We approximate the data manifold by a mixture of two VAEs and compare the results with the approximation with a single VAE.
 The latent dimension is set to the manifold dimension, i.e., $d=6$.
 Some samples of the learned charts are given in Figure~\ref{fig:balls_chart_1_gen} and \ref{fig:balls_chart_2_gen}.
 As in the previous example, both models produce mostly realistic samples.
+The test loss is given by $365.21$ for one generator and by $229.99$ for two generators.
+Since the test loss approximates the negative log likelihood value of the test data, this indicates that two generators are needed in order to cover the whole data manifold.

 \paragraph{The Forward Operator and its Derivative.} From a mathematical viewpoint, EIT considers the following PDE with Neumann boundary conditions

 where $\Omega\subseteq\R^2$ is a bounded domain, $\gamma \in L^{\infty}(\Omega)$ is such that $\gamma(x) \geq \lambda > 0$ and $u_g\in H^1(\Omega)$ is the unique weak solution with zero boundary mean of \eqref{u_g} with Neumann boundary data \smash{$g \in H^{-\frac{1}{2}}_\diamond(\partial \Omega)$}, with $H^s_\diamond(\partial \Omega) = \{ f \in H^s(\partial \Omega) : \int_{\partial \Omega} f ds = 0 \}$.
 From the physical point of view, $g$ represents the electric current applied on $\partial \Omega$ (through electrodes placed on the boundary of the body), $u_g$ is the electric potential and $\gamma$ is the conductivity of the body in the whole domain $\Omega$.
 The inverse problem consists in the reconstruction of $\gamma$ from the knowledge of all pairs of boundary measurements $(g,u_g|_{\partial\Omega})$, namely, of all injected currents together with the corresponding electric voltages generated at the boundary.
 In a compact form, the measurements may be modelled by the Neumann-to-Dirichlet map